-The purpose of the Certificate in Chinese Herbology is to provide the Licensed Acupuncturist the fundamental principles of Oriental Herbology to extend the scope of practice to include both herbology and acupuncture.
-Designed with the busy professional in mind, the herbology certification program is organized into three distinct phases, and is completed within six semesters.
+The purpose of the Certificate in Chinese Herbal Medicine (CCHM) is to provide the licensed acupuncturist the fundamental principles of herbology, extending the scope of practice to include both herbology and acupuncture.
+Designed with the busy professional in mind, the Certificate in Chinese Herbal Medicine is organized into three distinct phases, and can be completed within six semesters.

-In the first academic phase, fundamental theories are presented, along with learning the functions, indications and unique properties of individual herbs.
-As Clinical Associates in this phase, reinforcing their classroom studies, students assemble bulk herb formulas designed for patients by Clinical Interns under the supervision of licensed supervisors.
+In the first academic phase, fundamental theories are presented, along with learning the functions, indications and unique properties of individual Chinese medicine herbs.
+As Clinical Associates in this phase, reinforcing their classroom studies, students assemble bulk herb formulas designed for patients by clinical interns under the supervision of licensed supervisors.

 In the second phase, courses present the full range of herbal formulas and their modifications while the student enters the internship and works in conjunction with a licensed supervisor to write formulas for patients.